trigger-corp/Forge-Documentation/source/best_practice/screen_size.rst

 Dealing with multiple screen sizes
 ==================================

 When creating mobile apps it is important to consider that different devices have different resolutions, aspect ratios, pixel densities and potential orientations.
-This page describes some techniques which may be used to handle these, however none of these remove the need for testing your app on a varity of devices.
+This page describes some techniques which may be used to handle these - however none of these remove the need for testing your app on a variety of devices.

 The Android developer documentation has a far more detailed document on how multiple screen types are supported by Android: http://developer.android.com/guide/practices/screens_support.html.